Global Camping And Caravanning Market Forecast And Growth Through COVID-19, Competitive Landscape, Segments, Key Regions Overview - The Courier

 Global Camping And Caravanning Market Forecast And Growth Through COVID-19, Competitive Landscape, Segments, Key Regions Overview

-The Business Research Company’s ‘Camping And Caravanning Global Market Report 2021: COVID-19 Impact and Recovery to 2030’ is the most comprehensive report available on this market.
+The Business Research Company’s ‘Camping And Caravanning Market - By Type (Rv (Recreational Vehicle) Parks And Campgrounds, Recreational And Vacation Camps), Competitive Landscape, And By Region, Opportunities And Strategies – Global Forecast To 2023’ is the most comprehensive report available on this market.
 It covers 60 geographies and thus helps gain a truly global perspective of the market.
 The regional and country breakdowns section gives an analysis of the market in each geography as well as the size of the market by region and by country.
 It also compares the market’s historic and forecast growth while highlighting important trends and strategies that template market players can adopt.

 The global camping and caravanning market is expected to grow from $39.85 billion in 2020 to $45.07 billion in 2021 at a compound annual growth rate (CAGR) of 13.1%.
 The growth is mainly due to the companies rearranging their operations and recovering from the COVID-19 impact, which had earlier led to restrictive containment measures involving social distancing, remote working, and the closure of commercial activities that resulted in operational challenges.
 The market is expected to reach $56.6 billion in 2025 at a CAGR of 6%.